MATH 6130 (Modern Algebra I)

 - Tests

-- The final examination is on Monday, December 17 from 1.30pm to
+- The final examination is on Tuesday, December 9, 2025 from

 (Check that this agrees with your other sources of information!)